takeuchi-lab/Cost-sensitiveMulti-taskBO/README.md

 - "all_init": Initial points for Bayesian optimization
             (100 x TheNumberOfInputFiles)
             Each row corresponds to "init_No" of the run_GBopt.py argument
-	    The k-th column indicates a index of a point given initially (If this value is "-1", not initial point is given for that file)
+	    The k-th column indicates an index of a point given initially (If this value is "-1", not initial point is given for that file)

 ### 3. Output data